 • Almost all women will experience some irregular bleeding.
 This could mean early or late periods, spotting between periods, or no periods.

 • Nausea (feeling sick to your stomach) — usually clears up in 2 or 3 months

 • Weight gain

-• With typical use, less than 1 in 100 women get pregnant in a year when using the implantable contraceptive rod.
+• With typical use, fewer than 1 in 100 women get pregnant in a year when using the contraceptive implant.